 BLACK AUGUST ARCHIVES

 is a multimedia archive that is dedicated to documenting, collecting, and preserving hxstories of freedom fighters and radical light.
-A liberatory archive in content and structure, Black August Archives seeks to digitize and collect material from various social and political movements, most notably the prisoners' movement of the 1960s and 70s.
+A liberatory archive in content and structure, Black August Archives seeks to digitize and disseminate material related to the prison movement, most notably the prisoners' movement of the 1960s and 70s.
 The archive ultimately works to disseminate these hxstories in order to educate our communities and impact future trajectories of liberation.

-Inspired by the life and legacy of prison activist and fallen freedom fighter George Jackson, the archive gets its name from the month long commemoration and celebration of Black resistance known as Black August.
-Black August historically remains a month that "bursts at the seams with histories of Black resistance–from the Haitian Revolution
+Inspired by the life and legacy of prison activist and fallen freedom fighter George Jackson as well as the activism of his fallen successor Khatari Gaulden, the archive gets its name from the commemoration of resistance known as Black August.
+Originating in the California Department of Corrections in August of 1978, Black August remains a movement dedicated to freeing all political prisoners and educating those on the outside of the true nature of the United States prison industrial complex.

 Photo of George Jackson, with arm around and holding hand of woman.
 San Quentin Prison, 1970.
 Property of UCSC Special Collections and Archives.
 Used under fair use clause for research and educational purposes.